 The final team presentation session stood out for me, especially because it culminated the course.
 Here, we had to apply all the learnings from the course to develop an innovative approach to business in Asia.
 I enjoyed watching each team present and was impressed by how different our approaches were yet still within the scope of expectations.
 ON

-The seminars and visits to consulting firms like McKinsey were especially memorable.
+The seminars and visits to consulting firms like McKinsey’s innovation center were especially memorable.
 We heard from successful Hult alumni based in Singapore, who shared valuable insights about working in Asia’s fast-paced business environment.
-The sessions were not only informative but were also a great way to understand the challenges and opportunities in this region.
+The sessions were not only informative but were also a great way to understand career and personal challenges and opportunities in this region.
 MF

 What was your number one takeaway from the seminar?

-The seminar offered valuable insights into what has fuelled Singapore’s success as a global business hub.
-We examined how factors such as rapid population growth, strategic investments in infrastructure, and social policies laid the foundation for its economic boom.
-What stood out was comparing Singapore to other regions with similar potential that haven’t achieved the same level of success.
+The seminar offered valuable insights into Singapore’s success story as a global business hub.
+We examined how factors such as rapid population growth, strategic investments in infrastructure, and social policies laid the foundation for its economic boom and compared it to regions with similar potential but vastly different outcomes.
+With an astounding 2,300 languages spoken, seven of the world’s top ten mega cities, and the largest middle class, the opportunities for exploration and business opportunities in Asia are boundless.
 MF

 How did the Singapore City Seminar influence the rest of your studies at Hult?

-As my final course at Hult, the Singapore City Seminar was a perfect way to cap off two transformative years.
+As my final course at Hult, the Singapore City Seminar was a perfect culmination of two transformative years.
 Experiencing Singapore firsthand, from the food to the architecture, added a tangible dimension to my international education.
 The seminar gave me fresh perspectives and reinforced the importance of on-the-ground learning, especially in such a dynamic and fast-evolving part of the world.
+These insights continue to shape my approach as an international leader.
 MF

 You can return to Singapore for one day, what are you doing?